 Female sex drives might be more complex than we think

 Because of how women’s bodies are built and the various chemicals they process, the act of getting it on is a different experience than it is for men.
 A female’s sex drive is more responsive, meaning that women don’t get ‘spontaneously’ turned on, but rather, they react to what their partner is doing in a given moment.
 Women respond to situations, initiation, or closeness with arousal.
 They may require more emotional intimacy, relaxation, relationship happiness, as well as sexual stimulation to build arousal.
 Cuddling and physical closeness has been found to have the same positive chemical response in women as sex, and may be the thing they desire at one moment or another.
 Testosterone was linked to desire in women if their cortisol levels (amount of stress) were low.

 Another thing that might make a woman’s inclination toward intercourse more complicated is that what turns a woman on one day isn’t always the same thing that turns her on the next day (or sometimes, even the next hour).
 Women also tend to have more flexible sexual arousal patterns and orientation over time, meaning the things that get them hot change and can include different genders or sexual expressions.
 So while men have more spontaneous sexual feelings, women’s desire may be more complex, and highly linked to other factors that may need to be awakened to start a sexual connection.

 P.S.
-For more tips and tricks about how to fire up your partner’s libido, check out this controversial video (wasn’t created by me) Watch this Controversial Video Now.
+For more tips and tricks about how to fire up your partner’s libido, check out this controversial video.